orbitalquark/textadept/doc/manual.md

 then clicking without dragging places an additional caret at the clicked position.
 Textadept mirrors any typed text at each selection.

-Textadept curses does not support creating multiple selections with the mouse.

 ### Rectangular Selection

 Rectangular selections are a more structured form of multiple selections.
 A rectangular selection spanning multiple lines allows typing on each line.
 Holding `Alt+Shift` (`⌥⇧` on Mac OSX | `M-S-` in curses) and then pressing the arrow keys creates a rectangular selection.
-Holding the `Alt` modifier key (`Super` on Linux) and then clicking and dragging the mouse cursor also creates a rectangular selection.
+Holding the `Alt` modifier key (`Super` on Linux, and `Ctrl+Alt` in curses) and then clicking and dragging the mouse cursor also creates a rectangular selection.

 ![Rectangular Selection](images/rectangularselection.png)
 &nbsp;&nbsp;&nbsp;&nbsp;